rafaelha/vscode-flamegraph/README.md

 - [ ] Unit tests
 - [ ] Performance tests
 - [ ] Option to filter the flamegraph by module.
-Since processes are treated as a module, this would allow to show the flamegraph resolved for all processes or combined for all processes.
+Since processes are treated as a module, this would, e.g., allow to show the flamegraph resolved for all processes or combined for all processes.
 - [ ] Refactor flamegraph.
-Currently, the whole graph is recomputed on every mouse hover.
+Currently, the whole graph is recomputed on every mouse hover event.
 - [ ] Search in flamegraph
+- [ ] Profiling files without opening a workspace/folder.
+Currently, the extension requires a workspace/folder to be opened.
 - [ ] Memray memory profiles
 - [ ] Zoom animations in flamegraph